ixa-ehu/ixa-pipe-tok/README.md

 performed by the four options above are (in the order in which they appear in the JFlexLexer specification):

+     + tokenizeParagraphs: creates Paragraph Tokens when more than newlines are found.
+       Paragraphs are denoted by "*<P>*"
      + tokenizeNLs: create Token objects with newline characters
      + escapeForwardSlash: escape / and * -> \/ \*
      + normalizeBrackets: Normalize ( and ) into -LRB- and -RRB- respectively